sysfce2/libretro-applewin/macOS.md

 ### Dependencies

-You can easily pick up the libraries not available by default on macOS using [Homebrew](https://brew.sh).
+sa2 needs more external libraries than Mariani, which you can grab for macOS using [Homebrew](https://brew.sh).
 After you install Homebrew, pick up the required packages below:

 ```
 brew install cmake pkgconfig libyaml minizip libslirp libpcap Boost sdl2 sdl2_image